Create A Blog With NuxtJS

 Now we can create a markdown file in the content folder to fetch and display.
 As we're creating a blog we might want to have different content types therefore create a articles folder to place your markdown files inside.

-You can define a data into your blog post by adding a YAML block to the type of the file.
+You can define metadata for your blog post by adding a YAML front matter block to the top of the file:

 ---